demchenkoalex/react-native-module-template/README.md

 ## How example project is linked

-Native part is manually linked (you can see changes for Android right above), for iOS check [official docs](https://facebook.github.io/react-native/docs/linking-libraries-ios#manual-linking), but **Header Search Paths** are pointing to the `ios` folder, `$(SRCROOT)/../../ios`, not node_modules.
+The native part is manually linked (you can see changes for Android right above), for iOS check [official docs](https://facebook.github.io/react-native/docs/linking-libraries-ios#manual-linking), but **Header Search Paths** are pointing to the `ios` folder, `$(SRCROOT)/../../ios`, not node_modules.

 JavaScript part is using Metro Bundler configuration, see [this article](https://callstack.com/blog/adding-an-example-app-to-your-react-native-library/) for more details and final configuration [here](example/metro.config.js).

-In example's [tsconfig.json](example/tsconfig.json) custom path is specified, so you can import your code the same way end user will do.
+In the example's [tsconfig.json](example/tsconfig.json) custom path is specified, so you can import your code the same way end user will do.

 ```json
 "paths": {